itisem/tz-finder/README.md

 ### Regenerating the dataset

 In certain use cases, you may wish to regenerate the dataset.
 For instance, if you are shipping the library directly in browsers, it may be worth sacrificing some degree of accuracy, or old timezones that haven't existed for a long while.
 If so, follow these steps:

+* Install the following packages: `npm i -O adm-zip`.
+They don't ship with the library by default to ensure compactness.
+* Run `refresh/index.ts`

 ## Comparison